poli0981/Poli-Filter-Rules/README.md

 ## Acknowledgements

-- Special thanks to _Grok 4.1 Thinking - Beta_ for being an incredible co-pilot: writing documentation, fixing bugs in seconds, suggesting smart script architecture, and keeping the project moving even when I was tired or sick.
-- Couldn't have reached 1.0-alpha1 this fast without you, bro.

-Built with passion, automation, and a bit of AI magic.
+- See ACKNOWLEDGEMENTS.md – Grok MVP, Dandelion Sprout wizard, and y'all for not suing yet.
+- Beta's our "good enough" milestone – thanks for the ride.
+Star if it cleans your web (or pities my soul).
 Feedback?
-Open an issue – let's make the web suck less, together.
+Issues open, Wiki first.
+- Built with spite, scripts, and a dash of hope.
+- Make ads extinct, one rule at a time.

+– The dev who's almost calling this "stable" (one more coffee...)

-**Last updated:** _November 21, 2025._
+**Last updated:** _November 26, 2025._